synedra/katacoda-scenarios/node-stargate/step4.md

 # Exploring Stargate APIs from the command line - GraphQL

 In this section you will use our httpie configuration to take a look at the Stargate APIs.
-In this section we will use the REST API
+In this section we will use the GraphQL API

 * [GraphQL - Create a Table](#1.-create-a-table)
 * [GraphQL - Add some rows](#2.-add-some-rows)